Paperback-iOS/website/src/help/faq/README.md

 ### The app crashes on launch
 Ensure that you are on iOS 13.4+ or iPadOS 13.4+.

 If you are using the **Beta / Patron build**, they are usually unstable.
 If you are on the correct versioning for your device, and are still getting crashes, you may be encountering a known or unknown bug for your Paperback version.
-Contact us on our Discord `#supporter-squad` channel, and staff will try to determine what's happening with you.
+Contact us on our Discord `#support` channel, and staff will try to determine what's happening with you.

 ### The app crashes after trying to download a manga
 Downloading manga did not work on earlier version of the app.
 Update to the latest build to fix this issue.